 Science activities delivered in schools and colleges

 All our activities have been designed with the new school curriculum in mind.
 We link our activities to the pharmaceutical industry where appropriate and tailor each to enhance learning goals at the various key stages.
-Activities include our mini production process (learn how medicines are made), as well as asthma, arthritis and pain.
+Activities range from exploring the digestive system to dissecting brains, from finding out about our skeleton to making natural pH indicators.

 Careers support and mentoring

-A whole day of hands-on science fun delivered on site at Napp, taking Year 6 students through the entire life of a medicine, from research, through production to treating disease.
+A whole day of hands-on science fun delivered on site in our Science Park buildings, taking Year 5 or 6 students through the entire life of a medicine, from research, through production to treating disease.